Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/testing/integration-testing.md

 </details>

 ## Integration Test for Use Case 5
-Users wants to ask the chatbot questions related to bioinformatics.
+The user wants to create a new chat.

 1. The user exits out of the browser
 2. He or she returns back to the website